Destination Azure Databricks #

 stage

 [v21.06.14.1]: The stage type.
-For Azure Databricks, thetype
+For Azure Legacy Databricks, settype

 [v21.06.14.1]: The name of the ADLS container.account-name

-[v21.06.14.1]: The name of the ADLS storage account.secret-key
+[v21.06.14.1]: The name of the ADLS storage account.account-name

-stage: type: AZURE root-dir: "replicate-stage/databricks-stage" conn-url: "replicant-container" account-name: "replicant-storageaccount" secret-key: "YOUR_SECRET_KEY"
+stage: type: AZURE root-dir: "replicate-stage/databricks-stage" conn-url: "replicant-container" account-name: "replicant-storageaccount" secret-key: "YOUR_STORAGE_ACCOUNT_KEY"

 VII.
-Set up Applier Configuration #
+Set up Applier configuration #

 -